DataDima90/ai.github.io/_posts/2020-01-01-Microservice-with-docker-and-flask.md

 <a name="guni"></a>
 ## 3. Using Gunicorn WSGI for production

 Gunicorn is a necessary componenent for getting Flask into production.
 A WSGI is the middleman between our Flask application and our web server.
 Flask has a build-in WSGI but it is not build for production.
 Instead, Flask is designed to be used with other WSGI-compliant web server.
-For this post, (and in the template) we will use Gunicorn.
+In this template we will use Gunicorn.
 It's a solid piece of kit.
 However, it isn't the only option, there's **twisted** and **uWSGI** too, for example.

-Next, we create a wsgi.py file and add the following code:
+Let's create a wsgi.py file and add the following code:

 ```python
 # api/wsgi.py